VirtualPlanetaryLaboratory/vplanet/examples/CosmicShoreline/README.rst

    :width: 100%
    :align: center

-The blue line is the cosmic shoreline and the blue points represent the Solar System planets.
+The blue line is the cosmic shoreline, which is taken from Fig. 2 of Zahnle & Catling (2018).
+The black points are the positions of the Solar System planets in this parameter space.
 The Sun's XUV luminosity is assumed to follow the Ribas et al. (2005) model.
+This figure, while not as complete as Zahnle & Catling (2018), is a near exact reproduction of their results.